nomemory/andreinc-site/_posts/2021-12-01-writing-a-simple-vm-in-less-than-125-lines-of-c.md

 The behavior is somewhat different.

 Instead of writing to the memory address directly, we use an intermediary address from the main memory to intermediate the write (`mw(..)`).
-This secondary address contains the actual memory location where we will perform the write.
+This secondary address contains the actual memory location where we will write.

 ![png]({{site.url}}/assets/images/2021-12-01-writing-a-simple-vm-in-less-than-125-lines-of-c/stiexp.drawio.png)